 Levels of Accuracy in Estimates

-- Preliminary estimate (or a "ballpark” estimate).
-This helps you to assess the basic feasibility or interest of a project.
-Some projects may turn out to be the wrong size or involve risk that you prefer not to accept.
+Also known as a "ballpark estimate," this helps you to assess the basic feasibility or interest of a project.
+Some projects may turn out to be the wrong size or involve a risk that you prefer not to accept.
 If so, the preliminary estimate tells you that you can turn your attention to other more attractive projects.

-- Square-foot estimate.
-If the project looks ‘doable’, a next level of estimate may be to use industry-standard unit costs per square foot, multiplied by the number of square feet (or metric/square meter equivalents.)
+If the project looks "doable," the next level of estimation may be to use industry-standard unit costs per square foot, multiplied by the number of square feet (or metric/square meter equivalents.)

-- Assembly estimate.
 This refines figures and calculations by considering each separate component of a construction project.
-Foundations, flooring, roofing, windows and sanitation for example may each require different levels of resources, compared to the general ‘one-size-fits-all’ approach of the square foot estimate above.
+Foundations, flooring, roofing, windows, and sanitation, for example, may each require different levels of resources, compared to the general ‘one-size-fits-all’ approach of the square foot estimate above.

 For a project to go ahead, you will need to make a firm offer to your customer.
-This is your construction bid.
+It is your construction bid.
 In it, you commit to providing your customer with a specified construction at a given price and often by a given date too.
-If the customer approves the bid, you are then expected to honor your commitment and carry out the work as described in the bid.
-Clearly, you need the most accurate cost estimates available in order to put the right price into your bid and make a satisfactory profit on the job.
+If the customer approves the bid, you are then expected to honor your commitment and carry out the work, as described in the bid.
+You need the most accurate cost estimates available to put the right price into your bid and make a satisfactory profit on the job.

 I Want It Now!

-Saving Time and Energy in Preparing Estimates and Bids
+Saving Time and Energy When Preparing Estimates and Bids

-A good solution to make construction estimates quickly, but still with fair accuracy, can therefore let you do better business as a contractor.
-Software programs to do this include easy-to-use applications with a built-in database of unit costs.
+Making accurate construction estimates quickly, but still fairly will allow you to do business better as a contractor.
+Software programs can help you accomplish this with easy-to-use applications that contain a built-in database of unit costs.
 Cloud-based versions can be accessed over the web on a pay-as-you-go basis: you only use and only pay for what you need.